kajalsandha/Kajal_8972108_Assignment03_SEP/README.md

 **Feature:** Instantly notify users when biased or unbalanced data is found and offer fixing suggestions.
 **Result:** Enables developers to quickly raise the level of training.

+**6. Lawful Compliance Structure:**
+**Feature:** Includes safeguards against noncompliance with data privacy laws such as the CCPA and GDPR.
+**Result:** Reduces legal risks and guarantees moral AI development.